Skip to content

 By Karolina Mikolajczyk

 Karolina lives in Vancouver, BC.
-She likes to spend her free time bike touring local breweries and hanging out with her two cats, Juju and Tuna.
+She likes to spend her free time bike touring wine bars and hanging out with her two cats, Juju and Tuna.

 Related Articles